reverentgeek/okta.github.io/_source/_posts/2019-06-18-command-line-app-with-nodejs.md

 > Note: The value displayed for `--version` comes from the version number in the `package.json` file.

-## Call an API from the Command Line
+## Call Your Node.js API from the Command Line

 A common scenario in automating tasks is to call an API endpoint to get data or to send data to an API endpoint.
 In this part of the tutorial, you are going to fetch a random joke from a joke API and display it in the console.